cjratcliff/ml-compiled/docs/layers.rst

 Inference
 ___________
 Batch normalization's stabilizing effect is helpful during training but unnecessary at inference time.
 Therefore, once the network is trained the population mean and variance are used for normalization, rather than the batch mean and variance.
+This means the networks output can depend only on the input, not also on other examples in the batch.

 | **Proposed in**
 | `Batch Normalization: Accelerating Deep Network Training by Reducing Internal Covariate Shift (2015) <https://arxiv.org/abs/1502.03167>`_